valerieniloinsigh31/pp3_my_weigh_or_the_high_weigh/README.md

 <b>Design Choices:</b>
-As this is a back-end app, with minimal levels of design, the functional design was the key focus, such as the cover image, the clarity of the language used, the order of the functions and the green versus red font coloring of the clients who had met their weight loss expectations versus those who had not met their weight loss expectation.
+As this is a back-end app, with minimal levels of design, the functional design was the key focus, such as the cover image, the clarity of the language used, the order of the functions and the use of colorama to distinguish sections of font.
+For example green versus red font coloring font coloring of the clients who had met their weight loss expectations versus those who had not met their weight loss expectation.
-Color scheme: Imported the colorama module and added to requirements.txt so that the two variance lists could be coloured separately (green/red)
+Color scheme: Imported the colorama module and added to requirements.txt so that the two variance lists could be coloured separately (green/red) and different functions coloured accordingly to signify different sections
-Typography: The typography should be clear and consistent.
+Typography: I aimed for the typography to be clear and consistent.
 It should enable the data to be presented in a way that is clear, not over crowded, confusing or muddled.
-This was ensured with spacing, language and use of '\n'.
+This was ensured with spacing, language, color, 'press x to continue' inputd and use of '\n'.

 <b>Planning</b>
 <p>I used Lucidchart Flowchart to assist in planning out the intent and functions of the app.
 Please see the extracts below:</p>